stefankober/minimal-systemigram-description-language/README.md

 Systemigram rendered with circo, which is clearer, but flattens two-node-loops.
 That's why it has not been made default in the first version of the editor.

+# A GitHub Page is Worth Even More Than a Thousand words

+Try the editor here: [Systemigram Editor](https://stefankober.github.io/minimal-systemigram-description-language/)

+# How to Use

+There are Wails Desktop apps for Linux, Mac and Windows.

+(To be linked after setting up GitHub runners)

+There is the GitHub page mentioned above.

+Or you just download one of the folders msdl-html-editor-256MB (normal use) or msdl-html-editor-2GB (very large diagrams) to your machine, and open index.html in your browser.

 # Repo Structure, Dependencies and Licensing

 ## Repo Structure

+docs/ - abused for GitHub page

 images/ - images used in README.md